gsa-oes/office-of-evaluation-sciences/_blog/alumni-2021.md

 **Lula:** One reason I started my PhD was to learn how to evaluate government projects and programs more rigorously.
 OES was an amazing opportunity to do that directly in government.

-### What was your favorite part of working with OES?
+### What Was Your Favorite Part of Working With OES?

 **Amira:** Working on the <a href="https://obamawhitehouse.archives.gov/blog/2016/09/15/learn-how-behavioral-science-being-used-better-serve-american-people" target="_blank">Federal Re-Entry Guide</a> felt like one of the most meaningful things we could do.
 Returning community members are coming back into a world that sometimes has changed so dramatically, and so many “systems” are setup to fail them.
 Recreating that document into a pocket-sized booklet, with concrete and ordered actions, at three distinct points in time, hopefully helped to breakdown what can be an overwhelming experience into some manageable steps.